leranf/hotwireCarRentalSearch/README.md

 ## Misc

 I ran into some complications due to the fact that I used a boilerplate to architect the skeleton of the application.
-  - I wanted to use react-geosuggest and react-input-calendar in my Form componen,t but the styling was not being applied correctly.
+  - I wanted to use react-geosuggest and react-input-calendar in my Form component, but the styling was not being applied correctly.
 This would have made for a much more intuitive user experience.
   - I was not able to deploy the app successfully.

 ## License